 With a growing population, our power grid needs to supply power to more people.

 We also need to meet California’s bold goal of 100 percent zero-carbon electricity by 2045.
-This increased demand for workers doesn’t even account for our outdated power grid.
+This increased demand for engineers doesn’t even account for our outdated power grid.

 A lot of our power grid’s electrical equipment needs replacement.
 This equipment includes transformers, switchgear, switchboards, and so on.

 To top it off, most power engineers are nearing retirement age.
-So, the demand in this one sector alone for electrical engineers will only increase.
+So, the demand in this one sector alone for electrical engineers is skyrocketing.

 |Industries employing electrical engineers||Number of people employed in 2018|